Yasmineral/makers-journey/Week5/activerecord_Setup.md

 require './app'
 ```

-7. Create migration: from command line
+7. Create migration: from command line (make sure you name this file, otherwise rake will complain)
 ```ruby
 rake db:create_migration NAME=your_name
 ```